-Student who earns a grade of Unsatisfactory or Failing a clinical fieldwork will be placed on scholastic probation, and must repeat the fieldwork.
+Students who earn a grade of Unsatisfactory or Failing a clinical fieldwork will be placed on scholastic probation and must repeat the fieldwork.

 A course, including those designated clinical fieldwork (OCCT 6670 and OCCT 6770), may be repeated one time only.
 Students who repeat a course but earn an unacceptable grade will be dismissed from the school.